Biodiversity

 The honey buzzard and the wind turbine

 The honey buzzard is a rare bird of prey that breeds in various places in the Netherlands, including the Veluwe National Park.
 However, plans are now in place to build wind turbines in the area around the Veluwe.
-The province of Gelderland has given us the task of performing research to determine whether a camera detection system can help to protect honey buzzards in this region.
+Commissioned by the Province of Gelderland, we investigated whether IdentiFflight, an advanced camera detection system, can help protect the European Honey Buzzard.

 The honey buzzard